Authors: Pau Cabaneros

 Options:

-- "percentile" : Uses empirical percentile threshold.
+- "percentile" : Uses the empirical percentile of the

 Attributes